A collection of essays & photos by William A. Young, linking travel, Celtic mythology, and some associated odds-and-ends

 By the side of the road, on the route out of the valley overlooking the loch, there sits a stone.
 It is unusual in shape; a bulbous, abstract base from which arises a long neck, surmounted by a head.
 It resembles almost perfectly the stone idols that sit in the darkness of the Tigh nam Bodach.
 In the house there are seven stones, where once there were twelve.
 Looking at this stone, standing sentinel over the path, it is perhaps possible to guess what happened to one of them.
 It’s presence here is too perfect, its positioning too neat to feel like coincidence.
 We nodded to it in passing, then made our way on; leaving it behind at the edge of that wild old world; the lonely idol of a forgotten god, contemplating the other world that lies behind the mirror.

 There is a postscript to this story.
-If you have enjoyed the tale of the Tigh Nam Bodach, I’d encourage you to remember the name – for the place may one day need you to recall it.
+If you have enjoyed the tale of the Tigh Nam Bodach, I’d encourage you to remember the name – for the place may, possibly, need you to recall it.
 A few years ago, the Auch estate’s owners put in place plans to build a miniature hydro-electric scheme in Glen Cailliche.
 There were protests at the time from the locals, and a little attention garnered in the Scottish media; but the plans themselves were approved, and would have gone ahead.
 Fortune alone intervened, albeit in a singularly unfortunate form; though only 50, the estate owner experienced health problems and was unable to continue, eventually withdrawing the application just a week before he died.

-The local people say that a curse will fall on any who try to disturb the glen; that the Cailleach will guard over her holy place.
+Some of the local people say that a curse will fall on any who try to disturb the glen; that the Cailleach will guard over her holy place.
 Well, this may be so; but it is a singular fact that none of the thousands of other such holy places that once covered the Celtic world were successfully protected by the spirits that called each of them home.
 One by one, all fell; all were reconsecrated, torn down, or abandoned.

 One candle burns in the winter night.
 Don’t let it flicker out, not just yet.